V-Sekai/manuals/docs/decisions/20210529-adding-entity-networking.md

 ### Spawn Type (i).
 Map builtins

-Maps will have entities which might not be spawnable, but will be automatically created and referenced within the parent scene.
+Maps will have entities that might not be spawnable but will be automatically created and referenced within the parent scene.
 For example, a button/door; or a state "god object"; or physics objects; built-in TV screens.

 ### Spawn Type (ii).
 Map spawns

-Maps will provide a directory of map-spawnable scene references which can be instantiated in response to events.
+Maps will provide a directory of map-spawnable scene references, which can be instantiated in response to events.
 These will usually have specific functions within a particular map.
 Examples: Game-specific weapons; Keys; Buildings constructed

 ### Spawn Type (iii).
 Avatar spawns

-Playwers may also provide a directory of avatar-spawnable scenes; Additionally a prop database may exist or be negotiated.
+Players may also provide a directory of avatar-spawnable scenes; Additionally, a prop database may exist or be negotiated.
-These may include local UIs; weapons; pencils; media players; pets (parrots, mounts); vehicles; flight mechanics (wings?); visual effects.
+These may include local UIs; weapons, pencils; media players; pets (parrots, mounts); vehicles; flight mechanics (wings?); visual effects.

 ### Notes about Entity parenting:

-NodePath references (../) out of an entity hierarcy must be disalkowed.
+NodePath references (../) out of an entity hierarchy must be disallowed.
 Parenting should be implemented carefully: If nodes are literally parented to another entity (e.g. vehicles), NodePath references could expose implementation details from one entity to another entity.

-Part of a solution to this is to provide Attachment points as a feature of an Entity, but this needs to be implemented carefully to prevent unusual situations, for example: parent entity/node is destroyed (`queue_free()`) or removed from the scene tree (`remove_child()`); or animation paths referencing a node of the child entity.
+Part of a solution to this is to provide Attachment points as a feature of an Entity, but this needs to be implemented carefully to prevent unusual situations, for example, parent entity/node is destroyed (`queue_free()`) or removed from the scene tree (`remove_child()`); or animation paths referencing a node of the child entity.

 ## Positive Consequences List <!-- optional -->